phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

   Build website.

-* You can link your PhoneGap Build account to your GitHub account, then pull in remote code repositories.
+* You can link your PhoneGap Build account to your GitHub account, either public or private, then dynamically pull in remote code repositories.

 * You can link the `phonegap` command-line tool to your PhoneGap Build account.
 Its `remote` option allows you to compile projects remotely